This is the first roundup of music statistics analysis for June.

 Key questions answered

-- What share of Australian recorded-music trade revenue was generated by access services in 2018?
+- What share of digital trade sales in Japan are generated by streaming?

 Table of contents

 Japan digital, YouTube leads for US teens, SME forecasts, EDM business review, SUISA collections